Athletic Training (ATTR)

 Pre-requisites: ATTR 501.

-This course builds upon the Foundations in Athletic Training I course to enhance knowledge and skills in the area of emergency care.
-In addition, this course covers more about the athletic training profession and its role in the health care system, including the need to continually improve care through research.
+Builds upon ATTR 501 to enhance knowledge and skills in the area of emergency care.
+In addition, covers more about the athletic training profession and its role in the health care system, including the need to continually improve care through research.

 ATTR 511.
 THERAPEUTIC MODALITIES.
 5 Credits.